 The obvious answer when you are looking for mountains in Germany is the Alps.
-These showstoppers are a major attraction for downhill skiers and scenery hunters.
-However, they are not the best location for flat trails.
+This showstopper mountain range is a major attraction for downhill skiers and scenery hunters.
+However, they are not necessarily the best location for cross-country trails.

 Your best options for cross-country skiing in the Alps include:

 - Oberstdorf: This former site of the Nordic World Championships, this location still offers world-class cross-country skiing.
 There is a modern track system and optimum snow conditions.There are ten cross-country ski tracks at different levels with multiple-lanes and various entry/exit points.
 Trainers are available for beginners with several paths challenging the most advanced skiers.

-- Oberammergau: The site of a century's old Passion Play, the trails are an excellent winter attraction along with nearby Ettal monastery (and brewery) and Linderhof Palace.
-Again on the skiing side, it hosts the König Ludwig Volkslauf.
+- Oberammergau: The site of the century's old Passion Play, the trails of the Ammergau Alps are an excellent winter attraction along with nearby Ettal Monastery (and brewery) and Linderhof Palace.
+It also hosts the König Ludwig Volkslauf event.

 - Mittenwald: Located along the Austrian border, there is a network of trails leading into Seefeld.
-Crowds are lighter than the next option and the views and skiing are just as impressive as more well-known areas.
-Make sure to stop in the small village it the essence of gemütlichkeit.
+Crowds are generally light and the views and skiing are just as impressive as more well-known areas.
+Make sure to stop in the small village as it the essence of gemütlichkeit (German charm).

 - Garmisch-Partenkirchen: The focus on Germany's premier ski resort is indeed of the downhill variety.
-However, it does have 7 miles of cross-country trails and its many accommodations make it a good base for Oberammergau and Mittenwald.
+However, it does have several miles of cross-country trails and its many accommodations make it a good base for Oberammergau and Mittenwald.

 Cross-Country Skiing in Mittelgebirge

 The Mittelgebirge offer less dramatic backdrops than the Alps with their rolling hills instead of death-defying drops, but that really suits cross-country skiing.
 The snow may be better as well since the trails actually stand at a higher elevation.
-And unlike the Alps, services are geared toward cross-country skiers with rental equipment, lessons and even supplies.
+And unlike the Alps, services are geared toward cross-country skiers with better rental equipment, lessons, and supplies.

 Your best options for cross-country skiing in Mittelgebirge: